Treaty rights

 Critics of the treaty relationship commonly claim that a state may grant special rights to indigenous people because of their racial status.
-Defenders of the treaty system argue that governments do not give treaty rights to anyone but that Native people reserved such rights when they signed treaties in an inter-governmental relationship.
+Defenders of the treaty system argue that governments do not give treaty rights to anyone but that native people reserved such rights when they signed treaties in an inter-governmental relationship.

 Historical background and legal theory

 The early treaties between European colonial powers and the various indigenous peoples of the Americas were generally similar in manner to military alliances between peers.
 With the expansion of European settler colonialism in the Americas, treaties increasingly involved the cession of land from indigenous peoples for the purposes of colonial expansion.

-In the Royal Proclamation of 1763, the British Crown forbade white settlers from settling past a defined boundary in North America; it also stipulated that all land purchases with indigenous peoples could only be done by agents of the Crown, which could then be redistributed to individuals.
-This principle, which was adopted by both Canada and the United States upon independence, and became the legal impetus for all subsequent treaties during the period of westward expansion.
-A similar system operated in New Zealand, resulting in the Treaty of Waitangi in 1840.
+In the Royal Proclamation of 1763, the British Crown forbade white settlers from settling past a defined boundary in North America and stipulated that all land purchases with indigenous peoples could be done only by agents of the Crown, which could then be redistributed to individuals.
+That principle, which was adopted by both Canada and the United States upon independence, and became the legal impetus for all subsequent treaties during the period of westward expansion.
+A similar system operated in New Zealand and resulted in the Treaty of Waitangi in 1840.

 In Australia and British Columbia, by contrast, a different legal principal of terra nullius was invoked by white settlers to justify occupying land without consulting indigenous peoples living there.

-In British India, the precedent of the Pratt–Yorke opinion on 1757 meant that India is one of the few common law jurisdiction which has rejected the doctrine of aboriginal title and therefore treaties did not needed to be signed before British companies could enter into land purchases in India.
-Therefore indigenous treaties of the North American type do not exist in Burma, India, Pakistan or Sri Lanka.
+In British India, the precedent of the Pratt–Yorke opinion on 1757 meant that India is one of the few common law jurisdiction that has rejected the doctrine of aboriginal title and so treaties did not needed to be signed before British companies could enter into land purchases in India.
+Therefore, indigenous treaties of the North American type do not exist in Burma, India, Pakistan, and Sri Lanka.